What is it?

 - environment: dark, storms, heights, water

 - specific situations: transportation (riding in cars, flying in airplanes), enclosed spaces (elevators, tunnels), bridges

-- medical or physical: injections, needles, going to the dentist, hospitals, vomiting, choking
+- medical or physical: injections, going to the dentist, hospitals, vomiting, choking

 Generalized Anxiety Disorder (GAD)

 Children and youth with GAD experience frequent worries that are difficult to control.
 They tend to ask a lot of “what if...” questions and look for a lot of reassurance from others (for example, are you sure I should pick that one?
 Are you sure my homework is perfect?).
 People often describe them as “worrywarts.”
 Rather than having a specific area they fear, children and youth with GAD tend to have worries that span multiple topics.
 In addition to worry, it is common for children and youth with GAD to have physical symptoms like tense muscles or stomach aches, difficulty falling asleep, and have trouble concentrating when they are worried.
 Procrastination can also be common as children and youth struggle to do things 'perfectly'.
 Specific areas of worry tend to be: